walnuthq/madara-docs/docs/concepts/appchain.md

 1. The proof is verified.
 If the verification passes, the block is considered valid and nodes in the Appchain consider the corresponding block finalized.

 Once the block with our transaction is verified in the underlying blockchain, the transaction is considered settled - its validity is stored in the blockchain.

+You can check the full transaction flow in the [architecture page](/components/architecture).

 ### Escape hatch mechanism